Utility Theory of Synthetic Data Generation: Introduction

 \section{Introduction}

-In recent years, there has been a growing interest in synthetic data generation due to its versatility in a wide range of applications, including financial data \citep{assefa2020generating,dogariu2022generation} and medical data \citep{frid2018synthetic,benaim2020analyzing,chen2021synthetic}.
-The core idea of data synthesis is generating a synthetic surrogate of the original dataset so that synthetic dataset can be used to replace or complement the original dataset for training and inference \citep{NEURIPS2022_065e259a}.
-For instance, synthetic data has enabled financial institutions to share their data while ensuring compliance with data sharing restrictions \citep{assefa2020generating}.
-It has also been used to augment financial datasets for fraud detection purposes \citep{charitou2021synthetic,Chihua}.
-Similarly, in the medical field, synthetic data has been utilized to improve data privacy and the performance of predictive models for disease diagnosis \citep{chen2021synthetic}.
-In the literature, significant progress has been made in developing synthetic data algorithms, including classical marginal-based methods \citep{mckenna2021relaxed,zhang2021privsyn,bi2022distribution,li2023statistical}, generative adversarial networks \citep{hayes2017logan,arjovsky2017wasserstein,goodfellow2020generative,zhou2022deep}, and diffusion models \citep{song2021maximum,ouyang2022improving}.
-These synthetic data algorithms have demonstrated their superior performance in generating high-quality synthetic data for downstream training tasks \citep{jordon2019pate,xie2018differentially}.
+In recent years, there has been a growing interest in synthetic data generation due to its versatility in a wide range of applications, including financial data \citep{dogariu2022generation,altman2024realistic} and medical data \citep{chen2021synthetic,qian2024synthcity,rafiei2024improving}.
+The core idea of data synthesis is to generate a synthetic surrogate of the real dataset that can either replace real data to protect privacy or supplement real data for training.
+For example, synthetic data has enabled financial institutions to share their data while ensuring compliance with data sharing restrictions \citep{assefa2020generating}.
+It has also been used to augment financial datasets for fraud detection purposes \citep{charitou2021synthetic}.
+Similarly, in the medical field, synthetic data have been used to improve data privacy and the performance of predictive models for disease diagnosis \citep{chen2021synthetic}.
+In the literature, significant progress has been made in developing synthetic data algorithms, including classical marginal-based methods \citep{bi2022distribution,li2023statistical,qian2024synthcity}, generative adversarial networks \citep{arjovsky2017wasserstein,goodfellow2020generative,zhou2022deep}, and diffusion models \citep{song2021maximum,ouyang2023improving,nguyen2024dataset}.

-An important evaluation of synthetic data is the generalization ability of downstream tasks trained based on these synthetic data, i.e., utility.
-Specifically, we are interested in comparing statistical inferences and summaries derived from synthetic data with those from original data.
-For example, \citet{karr2006framework} calculated the averaged overlap between the confidence intervals of coefficients estimated from synthetic and original data, while their standardized difference are adopted by \citet{woo2015generalised} and \citet{nowok2016synthpop} as a utility measure in linear regression.
-These utility metrics focus on the extent to which statistical results from synthetic data align with those from original data.
-Similar task-specific utility metrics have also been proposed for supervised learning, which involve comparing the generalization performance of models trained on synthetic and original data \citep{beaulieu2019privacy,hittmeir2019utility,rankin2020reliability,el2021evaluating}.
-Although many studies have proposed and evaluated utility metrics for synthetic data, theoretical understanding on the relationship between these metrics and the synthetic data algorithms is still lacking.